clartaq/cwiki/resources/private/md/Code_Formatting_and_Highlighting.md

 => 17
 </pre>

+But notice that no syntax highlighting is present.

-But the `<pre>` tags by themselves are often used for things other than code blocks.
+Also, the `<pre>` tags by themselves are often used for things other than code blocks.
 For example, sections of text where you don't want text wrapping to occur, like some CSV data or a haiku[^1].

 <pre>
 In the twilight rain
 these brilliant-hued hibiscus -
 A lovely sunset.
 </pre>

+But in cases like this, it might be better to use a blockquote.
+See [[About Quotations]].

+>In the twilight rain<br/>
+>these brilliant-hued hibiscus -<br/>
+>A lovely sunset.<br/><footer>[Basho Matsuo (1644-1694) from "Examples of Haiku Poems"](http://examples.yourdictionary.com/examples-of-haiku-poems.html)</footer>

 CSS for `<pre>` tags should not assume that there will be a code block within the tags unless it includes some special class that handles it.